-- Spray – allow for quick application of paint across a large surface area.
-This option is not ideal if you are only paint your garage door as it can be quite wasteful, messy and expensive.
+- Spray – allows for quick application of paint across a large surface area.
+This option is not ideal if you are only painting your garage door as it can be quite wasteful, messy and expensive.

 Step 3 – Prep and clean the door

 Next step –It’s as easy as it sounds.
 Proceed to give your garage door a quick wash using an all-purpose cleaner or detergent mixed with warm water.
-Use a small cloth or brush to wipe away any loose on the surface and caught in-between crevices.
+Use a small cloth or brush to wipe away anything loose on the surface and caught in between crevices.
 Finally, rinse off the soapy water and allow for the door to dry before we begin the next step.
-Cover any surfaces you do not want to get paint on as it can get messy, this includes tarping under the door and painters tape to cover trimmings.
+Cover any surfaces you do not want to get paint on as it can get messy, this includes tarp under the door and painters tape to cover trimmings.